EdMBarry/floodFoam/README.md

-# shallowFoam
+# floodFoam
 OpenFOAM-based solver for 2D shallow water equations.

-This master branch has been tested under foam-extend-3.1, and should work for foam-extend-3.x in general.
-For OpenFOAM-4.1 see the branch OpenFOAM-4.1, which should work for OpenFOAM-4.x in general.
+It is important to note that this solver has been renamed to floodFoam (from shallowFoam).
+This branch has been updated to work on the latest version of OpenFOAM from the OpenFOAM Foundation (OpenFOAM-10).
+This code should work for the equivalent ESI group OpenFOAM version but requires testing.

 Authors:
   - KM-Turbulenz GmbH (www.km-turbulenz.de), 2009
   - Florian Mintgen, 2012
+  - Dr. Ed Barry, FloodMapp, 2022

 Description:
   - Solves the depth-averaged 2D shallow water equations: